JunhaoW3/tp/docs/DeveloperGuide.md

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.
 2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
-4. The product should be for a single user
+4. The product should be for a single user.
 5. The data should be stored locally and should be in a human editable text file, instead of a database management system.
 6. The software should work without requiring an installer.
 7. The GUI should work well (i.e., should not cause any resolution-related inconveniences to the user) for standard screen resolutions 1920x1080 and higher, and for screen scales 100% and 125%.
 8. The GUI should be usable (i.e., all functions can be used even if the user experience is not optimal) for resolutions 1280x720 and higher, and for screen scales 150%.
-9. The product should be packaged into a `.jar` file
+9. The product should be packaged into a `.jar` file.
 10. The product file size should be reasonable and should not exceed 100Mb.
 11. The product is not required to cover communication with clients from the app, policy and financial calculation and payment and billing system.